ormai/NewTab/README.md

-An html page with a quote in the middle.
+A page with a quote in the middle.
 Every time the page opens or is reloaded the quote changes.
 That's it.

 ![](images/current.png)